SujalXplores/ui-guideline-archive/README.md

   - Hovering trivial buttons
 - Looping animations should pause when not visible on the screen to offload CPU and GPU usage
 - Use `scroll-behavior: smooth` for navigating to in-page anchors, with an appropriate offset
+- Respect user motion preferences with the `prefers-reduced-motion` media query.
+A non-negotiable accessibility requirement.
+Disables or reduces animations for users with vestibular disorders.
+Animations should be wrapped in `@media (prefers-reduced-motion: no-preference) {... }` to avoid jank for users who have this setting enabled.

 ## Touch